viam-labs/ble-managed/grill_proxy/README.md

 # Grill proxy

 The grill proxy is a SOCKS proxy process.
-It will automatically create connections phone proxies and can route all SOCKS requests through those proxies.
+It will automatically create connections to phone proxies and can route all SOCKS requests through those proxies.

 # Building